aegis-icons/aegis-icons/CONTRIBUTING.md

   - Still in spite of this, aegis-icons has right to reject requests or submissions if needed or necessary.

 ### Case-by-case basis
-❔ Needs some examining before accepting or rejecting.
+:grey_question: Needs some examining before accepting or rejecting.
 Request or submit and we will tell if it's accepted or not.

 - Forums, message groups.
   - We have decided to make icons based of forum software they use, because those are more universally usable for users then specific communities.